-Wondering “how to delete Documents and Data on iPhone” to free up space?
+Wondering ‘how to delete Documents and Data on iPhone’ to free up space?
 Documents and Data can take up quite some storage space.
 We will walk you through some tips and tricks to help you delete documents and data on iPhone.
+But before that, many of you might wonder, what exactly is this Documents and data on iPhone?
+Let’s check out below.

 Music, Videos, Safari, Messages, Mail etc. are stock apps.
 All stock apps deal with data, while storing some of it.
 Your favorite Music app stores some data for its own use.
 The videos app takes up space to store downloaded videos.
 Safari stores data in the form of cache content, reading list and more.
 The Mail app also uses the cache.
 You get the idea right?
 Basically, each app stores different data and each app has a different way of removing data.